Code-Institute-Submissions/HolidaysYa/README.md

 ## Acknowledgements
-- I received inspiration from the bootstrap template [Ample Bootstrap Admin Lite](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) which I used to help me speed up the process of designing the dashboard.
+- I received inspiration from the Bootstrap template [Ample Bootstrap Admin Lite](https://wrappixel.com/demos/admin-templates/ampleadmin/ample-admin-lite/dashboard.html) which I used to help me speed up the process of designing the dashboard.
 - The slack community and tutors where really helpful with some issues with the website.
 - Thanks to Guido Cecilio García Bernal for helping me to solve issues that were giving me a lot of problems like the incompatibility with browsers (Safari and Internet explorer), specifically the suggestions to add default values in the input boxes, and his help with the some issues I was having with the event handlers in JavaScript.